Last updated 20 May 2020

 Non-citizens entering Australia are required to have a visa, which is a permit that can allow either a temporary or permanent stay.
-Visas are issued by the Department of Immigration and Border Protection.
-Visa labels in passports are being rapidly phased out in favour of electronically recorded visa permissions.
+Visas are issued by the Department of Home Affairs.

 An authorised officer may grant a visa to a person for a single journey, a specific number of journeys or for any number of journeys to or from Australia while the visa remains in force.

 An application for a visa should be made before a person arrives in Australia.
 A person is unlikely to be granted a visa on arrival.
 A non-citizen who enters Australia without a visa and who is not immigration cleared, who overstays a visa or who becomes unlawful in some other way, is an unlawful non-citizen (s 14(1) Migration Act 1958 (Cth) (Migration Act)) and may be removed from Australia (ss 189, 198 Migration Act).